ARMmbed/mbed-os-example-blinky/.github/ISSUE_TEMPLATE/bug_report.md

    template may cause the bot to automatically correct this header or may result in a warning message, requesting updates.

-   Please ensure all sections of the template below are filled in and no changes are made to the template format.
+   PLEASE ENSURE ALL SECTIONS OF THIS TEMPLATE ARE FILLED IN AND THAT THERE ARE NO OTHER CHANGES TO THE TEMPLATE.

    Only bugs should be raised here as issues.
 Questions or enhancements should instead be raised on our forums: https://forums.mbed.com/ .

    *************************************************************************************